stevie-sh/autonomous-vehicles-visualization/README.md

 - hover to see path
 - click to see path expanded
 - click to see path speed charted per second
-- italian names per ride for better identification
+- italian names per ride for better identification w downside that chrome tries to translate it.
 - average speed using `distance / time`
 - spinners while loading
 - hover tooltips